fangsonghub/qccblog/content/post/qprf.md

 ### How about _almost_ FD-FPCs?

-Zhandry's FD-FPC (i.e. full security) is very stringent and in some sense captures **perfectly** indistinguishability.
+Zhandry's FD-FPC (i.e., full security) is very stringent and in some sense captures **perfectly** indistinguishability.
 Is it possible to loose it slightly?
 For instance, consider an notion of
 $\epsilon$-**almost** FD-FPC where we require that after querying a construction $\sigma$ on all but $N^\epsilon$ elements of the domain of size $N$, it is still difficult for the distinguisher to tell it from a truly random permutation.
-It seems to me that, by direct statistical analysis or some standard techniques in quantum query complexity (e.g., [BBBV hybrid method][BBBV97]), this notion also implies quantum security.
+It is likely that, by direct statistical analysis or some standard techniques in quantum query complexity (e.g., [BBBV hybrid method][BBBV97]), this notion also implies quantum security.
 In fact, Zhandry's definition FD-FPC may already entails almost FD-FPC when very small $\epsilon$ is concerned.

-### Rapid mixing implies (almost) fully-secure
+### Rapid mixing implies (almost) full security

 An immediate application about the almost FD-FPC is that rapid mixing implies almost FD-FPC.
 This is because rapid mixing means that if one